craftercms/docs/source/content-authors/content-authors-navigating-studio.rst

 |

-Components
+Add Components
-^^^^^^^^^^
+^^^^^^^^^^^^^^
-The Components tool allows you to create new components by dragging components from the panel and on to the screen to configured drop targets.
+The ``Add Components`` tool allows you to create new components by dragging components from the panel and on to the screen to configured drop targets.
 A new component with default values will then be visible and ready for editing when a new component is dropped on the screen.

 .. image:: /_static/images/content-author/preview-page-components-list.png
     :width: 20 %